whereareiam/Socialismus/README.md

 - **Swapper:** Allows you to create many placeholders for chat.
 For example, you can make emojis or shortcuts.
 - **BubbleChat:** Simple packet-based messages over players' heads, allowing you to chat without looking at the chat!
   Experience a smooth bubble transition when the player runs, it's not what you've seen in other plugins.
+- **Announcer**: Allows you to create many different messages that will be sent to the chat after a certain period of time.

 ## Information